Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Experiments Using Single LLMs

 \subsection{Dataset Splits}

-We base our re-implementation of CryptoTrade on the dataset CryptoTrade provides which covers several months, detailed in \autoref{tab:original-period-stats}.
+We base our experiments testing single LLMs' trading performance on the dataset CryptoTrade provides which covers several months, detailed in \autoref{tab:original-period-stats}.
 This dataset captures the recent market performance of BTC, ETH, and SOL, highlighting challenges in identifying market trends and volatility.
 We divide the dataset into validation and test sets, using the validation set to fine-tune model hyperparameters and the test set to evaluate model performance.